Best Swim Fins for Training

 Second, they are durable as heck.
 I have been using them almost daily, for long bouts of straight swimming as well as some full blast swimming, and they haven’t aged a minute.
 There’s not a chance these things are going to split unless I swim into Edward Scissorhands.

-Third, like the Arena Powerfin), and the Edge fins, the Hydro-Tech 2 are made of soft, buttery silicone that won’t blister and chafe the skin on your feet when swimming, whether that’s on open water, in the waves, or crushing 25s fast with fins and swim paddles on.
+Third, just like it’s pool-made brother, the DMC Max Elite, the Repellors are made of soft, buttery silicone that won’t blister and chafe the skin on your feet when swimming, whether that’s on open water, in the waves, or crushing 25s fast with fins and swim paddles on.

-Additionally, the Hydro-Tech fins are very suitable for open water as the gripped silicone on the bottom makes it easier to not slip when scrambling across wet rocks or even wet pool decks.
+Additionally, the Repellors are perfect for open water as the gripped silicone on the bottom makes it easier to not slip when scrambling across wet rocks or even wet pool decks.

-The Hydro Tech 2 fins are pricier than most swim fins on the pool deck, but the soft silicone will last forever (I’ve had a set since 2014 that have zero cracks from high-mileage use).
+The DMC Repellors are pricier than most swim fins on the pool deck (and in open water), but the soft silicone will last forever (I’ve had a set since 2014 that have zero cracks from high-mileage use).

 ✅ PROS❌ CONS